GSA/feedback.usa.gov/pages/faq.md

 Sign up and start testing today.
 If your Agency needs access to Touchpoints, please
 <a href="/contact">contact the team</a> for more information.

+### What feedback forms does Touchpoints offer?

+* A11 Form
+* Open-ended feedback form
+* More to come

+Touchpoints focuses on providing easy-to-use PRA-friendly feedback forms.
+If you have a need for different form, please
+<a href="mailto:{{site.team_email}}">contact us</a>.

+### How options do I have for sharing a Touchpoint form with customers?

+* Share a public Touchpoints URL (see a [Demo example](https://touchpoints-demo.app.cloud.gov/touchpoints/1/submit))
+* javascript embed:
+  * render tab that pops a modal with the Form
+  * render the Form inline in a page (coming soon)

+A common way to deploy a Touchpoint is deploy to use Google Tag Manager ([learn how](https://github.com/GSA/touchpoints/wiki/Deploying-a-Touchpoint-via-GTM)).

 ### Who manages the PRA for Forms in Touchpoints?